encse/adventofcode/README.md

 so I can work with them freely.
 On commit the whole process is reversed and the files get encrypted again.

-If you find this useful, please consider [supporting](https://github.com/sponsors/encse) me.
+If you find this useful, please [support](https://github.com/sponsors/encse) me.

 ## Dependencies